Wirdum, Groningen: Church

 Like almost every village in Groningen, Wirdum, too, has a historical church around which the village is centred.
 The church was originally built in the 13th century, although it has gone through some changes such as the removal of the church tower in favour of a Flèche in 1878.

 Damsterdiep

 The Damsterdiep is a channel connecting the city of Groningen to the coastal town of Delfzijl, allowing access to the Dutch most eastern part of the Wadden Sea, the Eems.
 Historically the channel can be divided into two parts at the village of Ten Post, approximately 5 km south-west of Wirdum.
 The oldest north-eastern part was constructed before the year 1000 and was directly connected to the sea up until the 14th century.
 Because of this the course of the channel was affected by tidal changes resulting in a somewhat meandering layout.
 The south-western part of the channel, having been constructed much later, was not exposed to such influences allowing it to maintain its original straight course.
-Until the construction of the far wider and deeper Eemskanaal in the 19th century, the Damsterdiep was an important trade route.
+Until the construction of the far wider and deeper Eems Canal in the 19th century, the Damsterdiep was an important trade route.